Literature: Lorna Doone

 Written by R. D. Blackmore in 1869, Lorna Doone is the tale of John Ridds, an English freeholder in The West Country who falls in love with Lorna Doone, a woman from the family who killed his father.
-John is torn between his love for Lorna and desire for revenge on his family.
+John is torn between his love for Lorna and desire for revenge on her family.

 The book provides examples of the following tropes:

 - Bandit Clan: The Doones.

 - Charles II: The book is set during the later years of his reign (1672-1685), and the brief reign of his brother James II (1685-1688); the rebellion of Charles' illegitimate son the Duke of Monmouth against James, in which Tom Faggus gets caught up, is an important plot point, and John is knighted by King James.
 The legendary bawdiness of the Restoration period is rather subverted in the book (which, being written in the Victorian era, would have soft-pedaled it anyway); the main setting is among the quiet, church-going farmers of the Exmoor area.

 - Gentleman Thief: Tom Faggus, a cousin of the Ridds' who eventually falls in love with and marries John's sister Annie.